 State Farm Continues Response Effort from "Derecho"

-Virginia, July 5, 2012 - State Farm® continues to help customers affected by Friday evening’s “derecho” storm system in Virginia.
+July 5, 2012 - State Farm® continues to help customers affected by Friday evening’s “derecho” storm system in the D.C.-area.

-As of Thursday, July 5, State Farm received more than 4,410 property claims and approximately 1,480 automobile claims in Virginia.
+As of Thursday, July 5, State Farm received more than 4,530 property claims and approximately 1,200 automobile claims in Maryland and more than 4,410 property claims and approximately 1,480 automobile claims in Virginia.

 Neighborhoods recovering from storm damage often attract the attention of repair companies.
 State Farm wants to remind customers to always use a reputable contractor.
 Ask questions, do research, and obtain information, before signing a contract for repairs.

 - Look for an established, licensed or bonded roofer and request references.
 Not all jurisdictions require licensing of roofing contractors.

 - Ask to see certificates of insurance to be sure both liability and workers compensation insurance coverage is carried, and are in force during the time the roofing work is being done.

 - Insist on a detailed, written estimate clearly stating the quantity of materials needed (labor charges; work specifications) which include approximate starting and completion dates; payment procedures and that any necessary building permits are secured.

 - Carefully review and understand any warranty and watch for conditions that would void it.